Jainjayakumar/BrowserIntegration/README.md

 # BrowserIntegration
-Integration of a browser tab it an android app.
+Integration of a browser tab in an android app.